What Is A Flexible Spending Account (FSA)?

 How Does The Plan Work?

 Easier than you think.
 First, you decide how much to set aside in a medical and/or dependent care account for the plan year.
 Your annual election is divided by the number of pays in the year and deducted equally from each pay before taxes are taken out.
-Your contributions are deposited into your FSA account and are returned to you tax free when you use your debit card or submit reimbursement claims for qualified expenses.
+Your contributions are deposited into your FSA account and are returned to you tax-free when you use your BASIC debit card or submit reimbursement claims for qualified expenses.

 How Do I Get Money From My Account?